 As with other programs, there are a number of presets ready for you to choose from, but you can also manually tailor each ripping session if you prefer.
 If you're working with ISO images or disc folders, it's possible to queue up multiple encoding jobs to run consecutively to save having to be around when each finishes.
 The sheer level of control makes HandBrake well worth a try.

 For the very best output, we found that you need to manually work through quite a number of settings.
 However, with a little patience and some practice, the results mean that it really is worthwhile.

 Read our full HandBrake review

 Freemake is a name synonymous with powerful, high quality freeware, and Freemake Video Converter doesn't let the side down.
-Its free DVD ripper boasts a clean, clear interface is a joy to use, and you're never left feeling in any doubt about what you're meant to do.
+Its free DVD ripper boasts a clean, clear interface that we found to be a joy to use during our tests, and you're never left feeling in any doubt about what you're meant to do.

 Fire up the software, switch to the DVD section and choose your drive from the list.
 After disc analysis you'll need to indicate which of the video track you're interested in.
 You can even take things a step further and clip out segments of a video to rip rather than grabbing the whole thing.
 Shortcuts at the bottom of the screen provide access to popular output formats (AVI, MKV, device-specific formats); just make your selection, hit 'Convert', and you're done.

 Unfortunately, although it doesn't contain extra bundled software, the latest version of Freemake Video Converter adds a watermark to ripped videos.
 If you can live with that, it's one of the most convenient DVD rippers around.

 Read our full Freemake Video Converter review(opens in new tab)